NiushaH/Ruby-CLI-Project-v-000/villagetopia/NOTES.md

 What will be the flow of displaying data for your application. ex How will your CLI portion work.
 * Ask the user if they are a one or two parent family.
 * Ask the user what learning differences their child has (level 1 autism/asperger's, dyslexia, gifted).
-* Take data from 6 sites (a 2e directory of schools, a gifted schools directory, a dyslexia schools directory, a best places for families, a best places for single parents, a best places for entrepreneurs) and then run code that will:
+* Stretch Goal: Take data from 6 sites (a 2e directory of schools, a gifted schools directory, a dyslexia schools directory, a best places for families, a best places for single parents, a best places for entrepreneurs) and then run code that will:
            - compare locations of the schools with best places list user identified with, and
            - any that are within 1 hour driving distance of each other will be grouped into a set, and
            - the results will output a list of metropolitan areas that have schools for family's makeup to give a list of possible good places for them to consider relocating.